 To learn more about The Common and its editorial vision, check out these interviews with Editor in Chief Jennifer Acker.

-STORIES, ESSAYS, and POETRY:
+STORIES, ESSAYS, POETRY, and TRANSLATIONS:

 - March 1 – June 1

 - September 1 – December 1

 IMAGES: We are not currently accepting unsolicited submissions for images or art.

 All prose pieces receive 3 reads by our reading staff, before going to an editor for a decision.
 While this guarantees that your work will be carefully considered, we regret that it also leads to longer wait times.
 We appreciate your patience!